XiaoqiongXia/TransCDR/README.md

 ## 4. Usage
 ### 4.1.
 Data
 All datasets used in the project are located at https://zenodo.org/deposit/new.
 You shoud download and unzip the result.7z and put it in the current directory.
-The data split script for TransCDR is located at folder script/
+The script of data segmentation strategies for CV10 is located at folder script/

 cd script
 $ bash Step1_data_split.sh

 ### 4.2.
 CV10 for TransCDR
-The CV10 script for TransCDR is located at folder script/

 $ bash Step2_TransCDR_CV10.sh

 get the CV10 results